MarshP/yon-readme/README.md

 Most people's bases are most easily located via the Nether Portal network.
 (DgC's are labelled 'Rainbow Castle' and are not hard to miss from the carpet.)
 At the moment, the exceptions are:

-* JK: Cliffside House, about 380 ~ 160, nearest stop Marsh P's then follow cobble path or the river to the NE
+* JK: Cliffside House, about 380 ~ 160, nearest stop MAMP P's then follow cobble path or the river to the NE
 * dp: about 250 ~ 730, nearest stop Squaresville, entrance under treehouse to SW of Squaresville

 **### Other Notable Locations**